Best 8 VoIP Solutions for Salesforce Integration in 2026

 The 8 Best Salesforce VoIP Integrations

 Connecting your VoIP system with Salesforce is one of the simplest ways to streamline your team’s workflow, keep data aligned, and save hours each week.
-But the depth and quality of integration can vary widely between providers.
+But the depth and quality of Salesforce telephony VoIP integration can vary widely between providers.

-CloudTalk is a cloud-based phone system tailored for sales and customer support teams, offering one of the most advanced Salesforce VoIP integrations on the market.
-Designed to simplify workflows and cut down on repetitive tasks, CloudTalk syncs call data, notes, and insights directly into Salesforce, making it easier for teams to stay aligned and productive.
+CloudTalk is a cloud-based phone system tailored for sales and customer support teams, offering one of the most advanced VoIP integrations with Salesforce on the market.
+Designed to simplify workflows and cut down on repetitive tasks, CloudTalk syncs call data, notes, and AI-generated insights directly into Salesforce – making it easier for teams to stay aligned and productive.

 - AI-Powered Call Transcription: Automatically converts sales calls into text for easy review and analysis.